Professional Scottish salmon fishing advice on targeting the correct depth of salmon fly to match the water conditions of the salmon river.

 If you're not fishing the River Tay and find yourself on a shallower Scottish river try to gauge the depth of the pools you're fishing and stick to the above principles based on the time of the season and the prevailing water temperature conditions but remember if you want to really annoy salmon through warmer water conditions when most salmon will automatically seek out the deep cooler holding water on a salmon beat you need to get your fly right down in amongst them for the best chance of a favourable reaction!
 Book a professional salmon guide who will tune you into these above professional career experience based salmon fly fishing principles.

 The most effective way to get your salmon fly down in amongst deep holding salmon is with a sinking line or with a floating line with an added sink tip section on the front end.
 The material compound used in sinking lines & tips is tungsten which is mixed with the PVC or polyurethane fly line.
 Typically sink tips range in length from between 5ft to 15ft and come in various denstities and colours.
 It is possible to buy proper braided core sink tips but some line systems come with their own selection of sinking tips that are designed to balance with the mainline.
-Becoming a salmon 'antagonist' and make sure you're swimming your fly close to the resident salmon in the pool you're fishing.
+Become a true salmon 'antagonist' and make sure you're swimming your fly close to the resident salmon in the pool you're fishing.
 This thought process & tactic will put you into the top 5% of effective salmon fiy fishers as all too often salmon fishers 'switch off' when their fly lands on the water instead of switching on!